William Cowper, 1st Earl Cowper: Mistress

 Elizabeth Culling was the mistress of William Cowper, and bore him two children.
 She was the daughter of John Culling of Hertingfordbury Park, who died in 1687/8, and was buried in St Helen's, Bishopsgate.
 Her brother John died in January 1702/3 without issue, and Elizabeth inherited the estate.
 She died on 27 November 1703, and was buried at Hertingfordbury.
 Of her children, William, born on 14 November 1697, died in Paris on 31 October 1719.
 Mary, born on 10 September 1700, lived to maturity, and married one Robert Isaacson.

-Polygamy allegation

-The rumours about Lord Cowper's polygamy appeared to be based on the fact that Elizabeth Culling was of a station in life that perhaps would, in other circumstances, have led to her becoming the wife, rather than the mistress, of William Cowper.
+Tory writers satirised Lord Cowper as a bigamist.
+In The New Atalantis by Delarivier Manley, the married Hernando eloquently persuades an impressionable young woman that double marriage is lawful, seducing her with a sham marriage ceremony.
+Jonathan Swift referred to Cowper as "Will Bigamy".
+In his diary, Thomas Hearne recorded that Cowper was "well known to have had two wives at a time".
+The rumours may have gained traction because Elizabeth Culling was of a station in life that perhaps would, in other circumstances, have led to her becoming Cowper's wife, rather than his mistress.
 In her will, she acknowledges that the children are her natural children, and the children were also acknowledged by Lord Cowper and his second wife, as will be seen from the correspondence.